vortex-es/vortex-es.github.io/solutions/les.md

 ## When to use LES?

-When (turbulent) measurement time-series are missing or incomplete.
+When measurement time-series are missing or incomplete.

 ### Technical details: